 - Writers use writing to teach others how to do stuff. - Writers study mentor texts to learn new writing techniques.
-Writers try out the techniques they notice in those texts. - Writers write how-to books that are helpful to others. - Writers share their work with appropriate audiences.
+Writers try out the techniques they notice in those texts. - Writers write how-to books that are helpful to others. - Writers share their work with appropriate audiences. - Writers are invited to wonder, compare and contrast, imitate, play, and share and celebrate the conventions of language they see in the writing all around them.

-- How can I use writing to teach others? - How can real, published books help me write better? - How do writers write to be helpful to others? - Who is the appropriate audience for my how-to book?
+- How can I use writing to teach others? - How can real, published books help me write better? - How do writers write to be helpful to others? - Who is the appropriate audience for my how-to book? - How can writers play with the conventions of language to strengthen their writing?